simranjit11/hackathon-poc/docs/mock-bank/prd.md

 5. NFR5: The API shall support JSON request and response formats with proper content-type headers.

-6. NFR6: The system shall be designed to be easily extensible for adding new account types, transaction types, or alert types without major refactoring.
+6. NFR6: The system shall be designed to be easily extensible for adding new account types or transaction types without major refactoring.

 7. NFR7: The mock data shall be configurable and seedable to support different testing scenarios and use cases.